hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/more_bash.md

 ### `rsync`

 `rsync` is used to copy or synchronize data between directories.
-It has many advantages over `cp`, `scp` etc. It works in a specific direction, i.e. from the first diretory **to** the second directory, similar to `cp`.
+It has many advantages over `cp`, `scp` etc. It works in a specific direction, i.e. from the first directory **to** the second directory, similar to `cp`.

 **Salient Features of `rsync`**